AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Quadratus.

-**Quadratus**, 131 AD, addressed an Apology to the Emperor Adrian, a fragment of which survives, but there is no word in it relating to the final condition of mankind.
+Quadratus, 131 AD, addressed an Apology to the Emperor Adrian, a fragment of which survives, but there is no word in it relating to the final condition of mankind.

 ## Pseudo-Clementine Homilies.

-The Clementine Homilies, once thought to have been written by **Clement of Rome**, but properly entitled by **Baur** \"Pseudo Clementine,\" the work of some Gnostic Christian --- teach the final triumph of good.
-One passage speaks of the destruction of the wicked by the punishment of fire, \"punished with *aionion* fire,\" but this is more than canceled by other passages in which it is clearly taught that the Devil is but a temporal evil, a servant of good, and agent of God, who, with all his evil works, are finally to be transformed into good.
+The Clementine Homilies, once thought to have been written by Clement of Rome, but properly entitled by Baur \"Pseudo Clementine,\" the work of some Gnostic Christian --- teach the final triumph of good.
+One passage speaks of the destruction of the wicked by the punishment of fire,
+\"punished with *aionion* fire,\" but this is more than canceled by other passages in which it is clearly taught that the Devil is but a temporal evil, a servant of good, and agent of God, who, with all his evil works, are finally to be transformed into good.
 On the one hand, the Devil is not properly an evil, but a God-serving being; on the